Tenno, Trentino

 Tenno (Tén in local dialect) is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 30 km southwest of Trento.

 Tenno borders the following municipalities: Comano Terme, Fiavè, Arco, Ledro and Riva del Garda.
 Its neighborhood of Canale is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Tenno contains the waterfalls of Cascate del Varone.
-Tenno hosts an yearly summer festival called Quarta d'Agosto (Fourth of August) which is celebrated the fourth Sunday of August, in Cologna.
+Tenno hosts a yearly summer festival called Quarta d'Agosto (Fourth of August) which is celebrated the fourth Sunday of August, in Cologna.